 Grocery budget - Don’t take your card or cash to grocery shopping.

-Write a list, work out what it's going to cost, more or less, and then buy a supermarket gift voucher, from a cash back service such as Karma Cashback, for the amount you expect to spend, and then use that to pay in the supermarket.
+Take stock of what you have in your pantry, refrigerator, and household supplies.
+This helps you plan meals and use existing resources efficiently Write a list, work out what it's going to cost, more or less, and then buy a supermarket gift card, from a cash back service such as JamDoughnut or Cheddar to cover the amount you expect to spend, and then use that to pay in the supermarket.

 Don't buy new